Information for prospective students from Bangladesh

 Phone: +44 (0)20 7898 4700

 SOAS staff make regular overseas visits to meet with students interested in studying at SOAS.
-More information can be found on the Overseas Visits web page.
+For more information please see events in your country.

 The below are guidelines only and do not guarantee entry.
 Each application will be judged on its own merits.